Common crimes

 Crimes Act 1961, s 2(1), “assault” definition Summary Offences Act 1981, s 2(1), “assault” definition

-The legal definition of assault is very wide – it covers any situation where you intentionally apply force against another person’s body.
+The legal definition of assault is very wide – it covers any situation where you intentionally apply force against another person’s body without their consent.
 It also includes when you do this indirectly – by throwing something for example.

 An assault can include very minor force.
 However, the amount of force used will be relevant when the police are deciding whether to charge you – and, if you’re charged and convicted, when the judge is deciding what sentence to give you.